dhanbyte/newshopwave/DROPSHIPPER_REGISTRATION_FIX.md

 2. Select your project
 3. Navigate to **SQL Editor**
 4. Create a new query
-5. Copy and paste the contents of `fix-clerk-user-id-unique-constraint.sql`
+5. Copy and paste the contents of `fix-dropshipper-registration-complete.sql`
 6. Click **Run**

 The migration will:
+- ✅ Make `password` column nullable (for Clerk users)
 - ✅ Handle any duplicate `clerk_user_id` values
 - ✅ Add UNIQUE constraint to `clerk_user_id`
-- ✅ Create index for faster lookups
+- ✅ Create indexes for faster lookups
-- ✅ Verify the constraint was added successfully
+- ✅ Verify all constraints were added successfully

 ### Step 2: Verify the Fix